nm0i/tmww/doc/tmww.1.md

 -r  override RING; set to "yes"
 -s  override RING; set to "no"
 -y  override DRYRUN; set to "yes"
--a ACTION
+-f  override DRYRUN (set to "no") and run "fetch" action before anything else -a ACTION
     override CMDACTION;
     options -h and -v after specified action will display help/version for this action